bringbackourneighbours/bringbackourneighbours/README.md

 #### Block

 The biggest portion of the content is stored as so called `blocks`.
-Those blocks will be embedded in the other " standalone" content types
+Those blocks will be embedded in the other "standalone" content types.

 All block need to be in the [MDX](https://mdxjs.com) format, it has the file ending `.mdx` or `.md` (if only using the base markdown features).